-In relation to the ELCA's "Book of Faith" initiative, this session focuses on two important topics: how to set a trustworthy learning environment, and how to select and use methods to help Scripture come alive among us today when we study the Bible.
+This course is intended to help us engage the scriptures more fully.
+In this session we consider two important topics: how to set a trustworthy learning environment, and how to select and use methods to help Scripture come alive among us today.

 How we teach teaches as powerfully as what we teach.
-Ultimately, the church's curriculum is God and God's people encountering Scripture together in their time and their place.
-When we carefully set and maintain the learning environment, we are able to use a variety of methods appropriate to the text, so that people can engage Scripture and be equipped for mission and ministry in daily life.
-We examine eight facets of learning that will help us with that task.
+Ultimately, the church's curriculum is God and God's people encountering scripture together in their time and their place.
+When we carefully set and maintain the learning environment, we are able to use a variety of methods, appropriate to the text, so that people can engage scripture and be equipped for mission and ministry in daily life.
+We will examine eight facets of learning that help us with that task.